 Biking is one of the most popular activities on the islands.
 Cyclists will enjoy the 20 kilometres of paved pathways, running from one end to the other at a total distance of 4.5 kilometres.

-You can bring your own bike on the ferries for no extra fee or rent one from Centre Island Beach — bikes come in traditional styles, tandem bikes, or four-seater quadricycles!
+It’s complimentary to bring a bike on the ferries or rent one from Centre Island Beach — bikes come in traditional styles, tandem bikes, or four-seater quadricycles!

 Dinner At The CN Tower